HISPlayer/UnityVR-SDK/rendermodes.md

 The script uses the `OpenXRLayerUtility.GetLayerAndroidSurfaceObject()` method to obtain the native surface pointer from the `CompositionLayer` and assigns it to the `externalSurface` field before calling `SetUpPlayer()`.

-### Linear Color Space

-No additional shader changes are required for Composition Layer mode.

 ## RenderTexture